 Of course, these last 2 steps are not linear!
 I go back and forth between steps 4 and 5 as I plan for the term, semester, year.
 And there should be regular reviews, to adjust for changes in the classroom, student progress, and other events.
-And let me also hasten to add, my planning includes extensive discussions with my colleagues teaching in the same year level and those above and below!
+And let me also hasten to add, that my planning includes extensive discussions with my colleagues teaching at the same year level and those above and below!

 Finally, resources can also determine when I will be teaching certain content, particularly if I must share text sets with other classes!
-Having said that, one thing I tend not to do and that is let resources determine my curriculum planning choices.
-Ready availability of certain resources may influence the timing, but not what I teach.
+Having said that, one thing I tend not to do is let resources determine my curriculum planning choices.
+The ready availability of certain resources may influence the timing, but not what I teach.
 If I need to teach certain content, and the specific resources I had planned for become unavailable, then other resources will get utilised.
 It should always be about the learning outcomes!

 That’s my 5-step classroom planning process.
 Know, Understand, Apply, Analyse (and evaluate) and Create.
 A quick way to think about how to make a classroom inclusive.
 Make your students visible.
-One where barriers to learning are minimised, and learning is maximised.
+One where barriers to learning are minimised and learning is maximised.
 One where every student is at the heart of the learning program!